33 Insanely Famous Buildings to see in your Lifetime

 4. Casa Milà, La Pedrera, Barcelona

 The La Pedrera located in the bustling Spanish city of Barcelona is considered to be one of the most imaginative houses in the history of architecture.
-Designed by the infamous architect Antoin Gaudi, this building looks pretty unusual but beautiful and is more of a sculpture than it is a building.
+Designed by the infamous architect Antoni Gaudí, this building looks pretty unusual but beautiful and is more of a sculpture than it is a building.
 The façade is a harmonious and varied block of undulating stone that, combined with the balconies made of forged iron, signifies the irregularities of the natural world.
 This building was recognized as a World Heritage Site by UNESCO in the year 1984, it is also commonly known as Casa Milà.

 5. St. Paul’s Cathedral, London